 All the while, the people behind these sites were becoming increasingly successful and unbelievably rich.
 At one point, even before the official boom, PartyPoker.com was reportedly netting more than $1 million per day!
 In turn, reports of these massive profits led to a massive influx of new sites.
 It now seemed that every Poker hobbyist and his dog wanted a piece of the pie.
 And, while many of the shoddier sites did fall by the wayside, many more prospered and went on to help shape the market we have today.

-Overturning the UIGEA seems like one possible escape from the stalemate now in place, and there have already been several attempts to do so—one being the introduction of a new bill entitled the Internet Gambling Regulation and Enforcement Act (HR 2046).
+There have been several attempts to overturn the UIGEA—one being the introduction of a new bill entitled the Internet Gambling Regulation and Enforcement Act (HR 2046).
 IGREA is seen as an effort to establish a comprehensive licensing and regulatory framework for online gambling in the United States.
 But the bill and others like it are currently languishing in congressional committees.

 Added to the legal debacle are recent publicity scares, such as the security breach at Absolute Poker in which an employee used his inside knowledge to view the hole cards of everyone sitting at his table!
 Clearly, this type of incident threatens the entire industry and has forced most of the major Poker rooms to up their security to the tee.

 Playing online Poker in the USA is completely legal in New Jersey, Delaware, and Nevada where it is heavily regulated.
 Each of these states has its own laws on which sites and how it can be played.

 The gambling laws in the US vary in each state, so it is difficult to gauge where online poker will be legalized.